 - PJM calculates the hourly inadvertent interchange MWh - PJM calculates the hourly load weighted-average real-time LMP for the PJM RTO - PJM calculates the hourly value of inadvertent interchange by multiplying the inadvertent interchange MWh by the PJM load weighted-average LMP - PJM allocates PJM Inadvertent Interchange charges (+/-) to all PJM market participants in proportion to their hourly real-time load (excluding losses) ratio share - Reconciliation for Inadvertent Interchange Charges - PJM will calculate reconciled Inadvertent Interchange charges for EDCs and Retail Load Aggregators (a.k.a.
-Electric Generation Suppliers) for past months' billings that were based on load ratio shares.
-The reconciliation kWh data must be supplied to PJM by the EDCs, and represents the difference between the scheduled Retail Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
+Electric Generation Suppliers) for past monthly billings on a two month lag that were based on load ratio shares.
+The reconciliation kWh data must be supplied to PJM by the EDCs no later than the last day of the month that is two months after the original billing month.
+For example, all reconciliation data for January must be submitted by March 31 at 23:59.
+The reconciliation kWh data represents the difference between the scheduled Retail Load Responsibility or Wholesale Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
 This hourly kWh data must be reported separately for each applicable InSchedule contract. - PJM calculates the Inadvertent Interchange charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the PJM system-wide system energy price (in \$/MWh) for that hour.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Inadvertent Interchange charges for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.